-Ref Action (Including Monitoring Requirements) Objective Source Reference Organisation / Individual Delivering Measure Achievement Criteria and Reporting Requirements (Reported on the Requirements Register published on the Applicant's Scheme website) Project Phase (Design, Pre- Construction, Construction, Operation) Record of Completion (Signature and Date) drains, kerb and gully, combined kerb drainage and concrete surface water channels as the primary means of removing and collecting surface water runoff from the highway.
-These will be sited adjacent to the hardstrip at the edges of the carriageway.
-Chapter 11: Geology and Soils, Volume 3 of the ES, Paragraph 11.9.4 and 11.9.5 For Part A, the surface water runoff will then be directed into a storage swale (open and natural infiltration basin), a tank, and detention basins.
+Ref Action (Including Monitoring Requirements) Objective Source Reference Organisation / Individual Delivering Measure Achievement Criteria and Reporting Requirements (Reported on the Requirements Register published on the Applicant's Scheme website) Project Phase (Design, Pre- Construction, Construction, Operation) Record of Completion (Signature and Date) For Part A, the surface water runoff will then be directed into a storage swale (open and natural infiltration basin), a tank, and detention basins.
 Refer to Chapter 2: The Scheme, Volume 1 of this ES (Application Document Reference: TR010041/APP/6.1) and the Drainage Strategy Report (Appendix 10.5, Volume 7 of this ES (Application Document Reference: TR010041/APP/6.7)).
 For Part B, it is proposed that runoff from the highway is discharged into existing surface watercourses via storage retention basin where required.
 The drainage strategy recognises that there is a requirement to provide treatment prior to discharge to many of the surface watercourses and states that a permanent wet shallow area will be required in detention basins, the details of which will be confirmed at detailed design prior to the construction of the detention basins.
 Refer to Chapter 2: The Scheme, Volume 1 of the ES and the Drainage Strategy Report (Appendix 10.4, Volume 8 of the ES (Application Document Reference: TR010041/APP/6.8)).
-S-GS4 The following measures will be implemented: a.
+S-GS4 a.
 Pollution control measures including detention basins and filter drains will be incorporated into the drainage design of the Scheme.
 This will reduce the rate of the surface water run-off which will have flowed freely ultimately into surrounding surface watercourses. b.
 Sediment and pollutants will settle to the bottom of the detention basins to limit entry to surrounding controlled water bodies. c.
 Surface water run-off rates will be restricted to the existing greenfield run-off values for an equivalent storm event.
 To prevent pollution of controlled water bodies.
-Chapter 11: Geology and Soils, Volume 2 of the ES, Paragraph 11.9.15 Chapter 11: Geology and Soils, Volume 2 of the ES, Paragraph 11.9.16 Main contractor Environmental Consultant (designer) Scheme design drawings Design
+Chapter 11: Geology and Soils, Volume 2 of the ES, Paragraph 11.9.15 Chapter 11: Geology and Soils, Volume 2 of the ES, Paragraph 11.9.16 Chapter 10: Road Drainage and the Water Environment, Volume 2 of the ES, Paragraph 10.9.24 Main contractor Environmental Consultant (designer) Scheme design drawings Design